Lews Baitcaster Combo Review Expert Tips for Better Casting

 Line twist and tangles

-Line twist is less common with baitcasters than spinners but can still occur Swap spool orientation when replacing line or use a swivel in certain rigs If using braid make sure spool is filled correctly and not layered with knots that snag
+Line twist is less common with baitcasters than spinners, but can still occur.
+Swap spool orientation when replacing line or use a swivel in certain rigs.
+If using a braid, make surethe spool is filled correctly and not layered with knots that snag

 Uneven spool lay